 Wendi Gearing, MAT Assistant Director / Vocational Team Leader

 Wendi has been a special education teacher for over 20 years.
 She earned her Bachelor of Fine Arts degree in Art Education at Illinois Wesleyan University, and completed her Masters Degree in Special Education at National Louis University.
 Wendi joined the P.A.C.E.
 Program for 22 years, starting her career as a Life Skills Instructor.
 From there she moved to the position of the Program Manager for the PASS-AGES Program for five years.
 Then she found her true calling when she moved into the vocational component as an instructor, and then as the Team Leader for the P.A.C.E.
 Program.
 Prior to working at P.A.C.E, Wendi worked with special education individuals at Little City Foundation in Palatine.

 Christopher Khalid, MSW Residential Life Director

-Christopher joined PACE in 2012, and is a Social Work professional that brings experience and expertise in the areas of Special Education, Child Welfare, Community Outreach, and Sexual Health to National Louis University, holding a Bachelor of Arts Degree in Sociology and a Master of Social Work degree from DePaul University.
+Christopher joined PACE in 2012, and is a Social Work professional who brings experience and expertise in the areas of Special Education, Child Welfare, Community Outreach and Sexual Health to National Louis University, holding a Bachelor of Arts Degree in Sociology and a Master of Social Work degree from DePaul University.
 Christopher manages the dormitory experience for the P.A.C.E. program, supervising Life Skill and Residence Life Instructors, coordinating Counseling and Occupational Therapy sessions, and managing the various dining services for the P.A.C.E. students.